 The members of the selection panel for this year’s awards include the following leaders in international education:

 Academic Dean, School of Arts, Humanities and Wellness, Bergen Community College

 Director of International Education, American Association of State Colleges & Universities (AASCU)

 Deputy Vice President of International Partnerships, Institute of International Education (IIE)

 Senior Associate Dean, School of International and Public Affairs at Columbia University

 President and CEO, The Forum on Education Abroad

-IIE will present the annual IIE Andrew Heiskell Awards for Best Practices in Internationalization at a ceremony in Davis, California on March 11, 2016, as part of the Annual Best Practices in Internationalization Conference.
+IIE will present the annual IIE Andrew Heiskell Awards for Best Practices in Internationalization at a ceremony in Miami, Florida on March 14, 2017, as part of the Annual Best Practices in Internationalization Conference.